-A payment method is sometimes used, especially if information is lacking on the market price of housing or on the housing market.
+Non-market payment method is sometimes used to evaluate owner occupied housing, especially if information is lacking on the market price of housing or on the housing market.
 By this method, the flow of payments for the purchase of housing is measured without normally giving attention to the funding of consumption when calculating the consumer price index.
 Attention is however given to payments for housing purchases, instalments, interest, maintenance and housing improvements.
 This approach is similar to the one used for the Icelandic consumer price index during the period of 1988 to 1992.
-Nominal interest, which in fact partly reflects inflation, is included, but no consideration shown to the distribution of housing use over a longer period.
+Nominal interest rates, which partly reflect inflation, are included, but no consideration shown to the distribution of housing use over a longer period.